-Aquarium lighting is essential for proper development of mollies.
-Lightening help to mimic your mollies natural environment in your aquarium, it helps to regulate your mollies eating and sleeping.
+Aquarium lighting is essential for the proper development of mollies.
+Lightening helps to mimic your mollies’ natural environment in your aquarium; it helps to regulate your mollies eating and sleeping.
 Plants require light for photosynthesis.
 For an aquarium with only your molly fish, you just need the amount of light to see your molly fish.
 Since low light won’t promote algae growth in your aquarium, you can light your tank for several hours.
-However, if you are keeping plants in your molly’s aquarium, one to five watt per gallon of water works the best depending on what plants are you keeping.
+However, if you are keeping plants in your molly’s aquarium, one to five-watt per gallon of water works the best depending on what plants are you keeping.
 For an average, you need to light your aquarium for 8-10 hours a day.

-It is essential for fish or plants to have a schedule lightings, i.e. day and night, as our aquarium needs to replicate the natural habitat as much as possible.
+It is essential for fish or plants to have schedule lighting, i.e., day and night, as our aquarium needs to replicate the natural habitat as much as possible.
 If your light does not have a timer inbuilt, you can purchase it separately.
-This timer cost a couple of dollars and helps so much.
+This timer costs a couple of dollars and helps so much.

 Breeding Molly Fish

-Like most of the other livebearer fish, molly fish are extremely prolific breeders they breed like rabbits are quickly overpopulate your aquarium.
-Molly fish are known for eating their fry, so it is important to add a lot of plants and hiding place for the fry.
-I prefer adding a lot of java moss, anubias and java fern in my breeding tank.
+Like most of the other livebearer fish, molly fish are extremely prolific breeders.
+They breed like rabbits are quickly overpopulate your aquarium.
+Molly fish are known for eating their fry, so it is important to add a lot of plants and hiding places for the fry.
+I prefer adding a lot of java moss, anubias, and java fern in my breeding tank.
 If you don’t want to set up a planted tank, the other option you can choose is to separate the fry from their parents.
 For this, you can separate pregnant molly fish into a breeding tank and again transfer the female molly fish to the display tank.
-Fry are free swimming at birth and accepts any food flakes or algae.
+Fry are free-swimming at birth and accepts any food flakes or algae.
 Therefore, provide them with quality fry food to develop.

 Setting up Molly Breeding Tank